seoninja13/react-win-dir/docs/index.md

 - [Relume Troubleshooting Guide](./guides/relume-troubleshooting-guide.md) - Solutions to common issues with Relume UI
 - [Relume Home Page Integration Plan](./guides/relume-home-page-integration-plan.md) - Comprehensive plan for implementing the Home page with Relume UI components

+### Pages

+The pages documentation provides detailed information about each implemented page in the Windows Doors CA website.

+- [Pages Overview](./pages/index.md) - Overview of all implemented pages
+- [Home Page](./pages/home/home-page-documentation.md) - Documentation for the Home page
+- [Garden Page](./pages/garden/garden-page-documentation.md) - Documentation for the Garden page

 ### Integrations

 The integrations documentation provides information about integrating with external services.